 Grow through Affiliates/Partners.
 Once you’ve got banners made, a website, and lots of taglines and even promo codes, you could recruit affiliates for your system and book.
 This is a step for the advanced in marketing author.

-This is just the start of something big!
+This Best Marketing Tips for Authors list is just the start of something big!
 What have you tried for your book marketing?